alex-davidson/brewing/Mead/ChilliMead.md

 1. Cut the chillis lengthways and scrape out the seeds.
 1. Remove stems from the mint, leaving just leaves.
 1. Put all the stuff in a demijohn, stir it, airlock it.

+## Warning

+Capsaicin and sodium percarbonate develop some analogue of mustard gas when combined.
+Washing up after preparing this stuff can be hazardous.

+## Result

+Reached a very drinkable state in only 5 months.
+The flavour of the chillis is strong and there's a slight bite in the aftertaste.
+The mint was probably a waste of time.